jeffmakuto/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 8-firstdelete script file shows how to dlete the file named betty.

 The 9-firstdirdeletion script file shows how to delete the directory my first directory that is in the /tmp directory.

+The 10-back script file shows how to change the working directory to the previous one.